This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Instructions

-- In a large bowl combine chopped shallots, chopped herbs, fennel seeds, wine and half the olive oil, add chicken breasts and marinade for 2-3 hours in a refrigerator.
+- In a large bowl combine chopped shallots and garlic, chopped herbs, fennel seeds, wine and half the olive oil, add chicken breasts and marinade for 2-3 hours in a refrigerator.

 - Take the chicken breasts out of the marinade and brush off the herbs and shallots as much as possible, season with salt and set aside.
 Reserve the marinade.